Mieciej/wikination/README.md

 make
 ```

-You can then start the wikination executable and explore the database using
+You can then start the wikination executable.